AutoCodeSherpa: Symbolic Explanations in AI Coding Agents: Experimental Setup

-\paragraph{Benchmark} To evaluate our approach, we use the SWE-Bench Verified~\cite{chowdhury2024swebenchverified} benchmark.
-SWE-Bench Verified, a subset of SWE-Bench~\cite{jimenez2024swebench}, consists of 500 issues from 12 repositories that were rated as solvable by humans.
-However, humans did not actually solve the issues, leading to some gaps in specification we discuss in our results.
-Each issue in the benchmark has a natural-language description, which is given to LLM agents so that they can fix the issue.
-Fixes proposed by LLM agents are validated with developer-written test cases.
-Notably, there are two types of test cases: fail-to-pass (F2P) and pass-to-pass (P2P).
-F2P test cases are meant to reproduce the issue, i.e., they fail on the buggy program and should pass on a fixed program.
-F2P tests are not made available to LLM agents, and are only used for evaluation.
-P2P test cases are regression tests that come with the buggy program.
-These tests pass on both the buggy and the fixed program, and are available to LLM agents.
+\paragraph{Benchmark} To evaluate our approach, we use the SWE-bench Verified benchmark~\cite{chowdhury2024swebenchverified}.
+SWE-bench Verified is a subset of SWE-bench~\cite{jimenez2024swebench} and consists of 500 issues from 12 open source repositories that were labeled as solvable by humans.
+Despite this labeling, we observe that some issues in SWE-bench Verified are under-specified, in that the expected program behavior is not fully described in the issue text.
+Each issue includes a natural-language description, which \toolname uses as input to generate explanations.

+SWE-bench Verified provides two types of test cases: fail-to-pass (F2P) and pass-to-pass (P2P).
+F2P test cases are intended to reproduce the issue: they fail on the buggy program and should pass on the fixed version.
+These tests are not available to LLM agents (including \toolname) and are used only for evaluation.
+In contrast, P2P test cases are regression tests that pass on both the buggy and fixed programs and are available to LLM agents.